|"Wotan" (1969) by K Vasilyev|

 “A coward believes he will ever live, if the fight he faces not: but age shall not grant him the gift of peace, though spears may spare his life …

 Most blest is he who lives free and bold and nurses never a grief, but the coward fear of all things feels, and the mean one mourns over giving [Hávamál].”

-It is one thing to work for another, most of us do that, but while we do we must remember to stand tall and not to compromise our dignity – to not think like slaves, for our spirits are as free, or as ensnared, as we allow them to be.
+It may be that we must work for another, to feed our families and ourselves, but while we do Odin inspires us to stand tall and not to compromise our dignity – to not think like slaves, for our spirits are as free, or as ensnared, as we allow them to be.
 We should stand tall even if defeat seems to be our inevitable end – for even Gods will fall at Ragnarök – but that is no occasion for despair, for from the ashes of the old will come the new and so the cycle of life goes ever onwards.

-* This doesn’t mean we should all run off and kill ourselves – not if it is fear or cowardice that motivates us, for we must also make sure we fulfill our responsibilities to those who depend upon us in this life.
+* This is not to advocate suicide – not if it is fear or cowardice that is the motivation, for we must also make sure we fulfill our responsibilities to those who depend upon us in this life.

 - H A Bellows (Translator), The Poetic Edda, Princeton University Press

 - O Bray (Translator) & D L Ashliman (Ed), Havamal, University of Pittsburgh

 - H R Ellis Davidson, Scandinavian Mythology, Paul Hamlin

 - Orchard (Translator), The Elder Edda, Penguin Books

 - S Sturluson & J Byock (Translator), The Prose Edda, Penguin Classics